Andyrooooo/NPM-Documentation/index.md

 `
 npm run build
 `
+#### Within the scripts property there a quite a few of different default commands like start which starts a package, stop to stop a package, test to test a package, restart to restart a package and much, much more. [commands](https://docs.npmjs.com/cli/v9/commands?v=true) 🔗🔗
+#### Now to create your own command you would simply give it the name and value within the object.
+Once you created the script you will use this in the command line as shown above with "npm run (command name)

 ### What are dependencies?
 What does this section define?
 What are dev dependencies?
 Why is it important to define dev dependencies vs dependencies?